Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/concepts/noi-and-cash-flow/effective-gross-income.md

 ---
-title: Overview - Key Math Concepts used in Finance - ReturnSuite Docs
+title: Effective Gross Income
-description: TODO - Add a description
+description: How to calculate a property's effective gross income
 nav-title: Effective gross income
 nav-group: NOI and cash flow
 ---

 # Effective Gross Income

-## How to calculate a property’s effective gross income
+## How to calculate a property's effective gross income

 Effective Gross Income (EGI) is an important intermediate calculation in the NOI Statement.
 Sometimes referred to as Gross Realized Revenue or